How I do my Schematics

 |Dedicated to the hobby of QRP - Amateur Radio communications with very low power.
 The content and maintenance is shared by those of us who are devoted to QRP.|

 The NorCal site has kits for sale and a lot of very interesting articles for the QRP crowd.

-The American QRP Club is for builders, experimenters, ham radio operators, and low power enthusiasts.
+The North American QRP Club is for builders, experimenters, ham radio operators, and low power enthusiasts.

 |G-QRP Club has tons of information for homebrewers and QRPers.
 Publishes the SPRAT magazine.
 Kits, technical information, and a great list of homebrew web sites.|